451hackathon/451-imp-report/draft-451-imp-report.md

 -- Contact information for relevant authority for the purposes of verification of procedural stage and appeal or redress opportunities.

+TODO: all these are good ideas but, in practice, there is very little chance that people fill in so many details.
+Experience of the Web show that people add only the minimum, and often indicate wrong or stale information.]

 What features of blocking events are supported by the existing 451 status code, and what features do we need to add?
 ====================================================================================================================